-The nomination period for the 2016 National Preservation Awards is now open.
+The nomination period for the 2016 National Preservation Awards closed on March 1, 2016.
 Read below to learn more about how to nominate an individual for the Crowninshield Award.
 Please be sure to read this page completely before starting a nomination.

 - The nominee must be an individual who has made substantial contributions to the historic preservation field.